-- The first stage of subdivision is classification.
-Classification requires that a subdivider submit a Sketch Plat of the proposed subdivision to the Zoning Officer that provides sufficient detail for the Zoning Officer to classify the action as to the type of review required.
-The Zoning Officer shall confer with the Chair of the Planning Board for comments and general recommendations as to any adjustment needed to satisfy the objectives of these regulations. - 2.
-The Sketch Plat initially submitted to the Zoning Officer shall be based on tax map information or on some other similarly accurate base map at a scale (preferably not less than 1:2,400) that enables the entire tract to be shown on one sheet. - 3.
+- 2. The Sketch Plat initially submitted to the Zoning Officer shall be based on tax map information or on some other similarly accurate base map at a scale (preferably not less than 1:2,400) that enables the entire tract to be shown on one sheet. - 3.
 A submitted Sketch Plat shall show the following information: - a.
-A. The location of that portion which is to be subdivided in relation to the entire tract, and the distance to the nearest existing street intersection. - b.
+A. The location of that portion which is to be subdivided in relation to the entire tract, and the distance to the nearest existing road intersection. - b.
 All existing structures, wooded areas, streams, wetlands, flood hazard areas and other significant physical features within the portion to be subdivided and within 200 feet thereof.
-If topographic conditions are significant, contours shall also be indicated at intervals of not more than ten (10) feet. - c.
+If topographic conditions are significant, contours shall also be indicated at intervals of not more than two (2) feet. - c.
 The names of the owner and of all adjoining property owners as disclosed by the current tax roll. - d.
 The tax map, block and lot numbers of all lots shown on the plat. - e.
-All the utilities available and all streets as they appear on the Official Map. - f.
-The proposed pattern of lots (with dimensions), street layout, recreation areas, systems of drainage, sewerage and water supply within the subdivided area. - g.
+All the utilities available and all roads as they appear on the Official Map. - f.
+The proposed pattern of lots (with dimensions), road layout, recreation areas, systems of drainage, sewerage and water supply within the subdivided area. - g.
 All existing restrictions on the use of land, including easements, covenants and zoning district boundary lines. - h.
 Minor and Major Subdivisions may require additional information as specified in this document.

 C. Simple Subdivision Review Procedure.
 Upon determination by the Zoning Officer that a proposed subdivision is to be treated as a Simple Subdivision, the Zoning Officer acts to approve; conditionally approve with modifications; disapprove; or grant final approval.
-In any event, final approval cannot be granted until an official survey map prepared by a surveyor licensed by New York State has been presented to the Zoning Officer and such map indicates that all of the requirements of the Zoning Law have been satisfied.
+Final approval cannot be granted until an official survey map prepared by a surveyor licensed by New York State has been presented to the Zoning Officer and such map indicates that all of the requirements of the Zoning Law have been satisfied.
 Final approval of the simple subdivision by the Zoning Officer shall be indicated by this officer's signature and date on the final survey map.

-In determining the design of the Simple Subdivision the following criteria should be applied:
+In determining the design of the Simple Subdivision the following criteria shall be applied: